bence-toth/cra-template-javascript-blank/README.md

 Furthermore, there are the following additions:

-- HTTPS is enabled by default in development and test mode
+- HTTPS is enabled in development and test mode

 To use this template, add `--template javascript-blank` when creating a new app.